prasannax1/starships/README.md

 ### Description

-At more than a kilometer and a half long, the *Aviary Class* is an incredible behemoth.
+At more than a kilometer long, the *Aviary Class* is an incredible behemoth.
 Equipped with transwarp engines, The *Aviary* is meant to transport daughter ships to another quadrant - or even beyond the Galaxy and act as a starship, starbase and fleet HQ all in one.

-The 800m wide saucer section is bigger than the biggest ships so far by itself, and is split into 16 sectors, each sector containing a massive hangar in the lower section and livable area in the upper section.
+The saucer section is almost as big as a *Galaxy Class* by itself, and is split into 16 sectors, each sector containing a massive hangar in the lower section and livable area in the upper section.
 All in all it's big enough to be a city by itself.